Category Archives: 1957 Films

 Despite liking Babe, Sid resists the workers’ sabotage attempt and must decide whether to fire activist Babe.
 Predictably, the two fall madly in love amid catchy song and dance numbers.

-This shouldn’t elicit a determination that The Pajama Game is juvenile or fluff because it’s solidly crafted and professionally made.
+This shouldn’t mean that The Pajama Game is juvenile or fluff because it’s solidly crafted and professionally made.
 Every musical number sounds good and is choreographed well.

-No surprise to learn that Bob Fosse is at the helm as a choreographer, returning to the job he did on the stage production.
-The principal cast of the Broadway musical reprises their roles for the movie, except Paige, and Stanley Prager, whose role is played by Jack Straw.
+It is unsurprising to learn that Bob Fosse is the choreographer, returning to the job he did on the stage production.
+The principal cast of the Broadway musical reprises their roles for the movie, except Paige and Stanley Prager, whose roles are played by Jack Straw.

-It’s careful to remember that the singing and dancing shouldn’t let the viewer forget that a sneaky liberal slant emerges in the story and a women’s liberation/progressive woman slant is exposed if the viewer looks carefully enough.
+It’s important to remember that the singing and dancing shouldn’t let the viewer forget that a sneaky liberal slant emerges in the story and that a women’s liberation/progressive woman slant is exposed if the viewer looks carefully enough.

-This is a wonderful way to add a tidbit of worth to an otherwise story about romance.
+This is an excellent way to add a tidbit of worth to an otherwise story about romance.

-Babe is a very strong female character but it’s not bashed over our heads, but rather simmering below the surface.
-Unfortunately, this may be missed by those focused only on the most obvious elements.
+Babe is a strong female character, but it’s not bashed over our heads; it’s simmering below the surface.
+Unfortunately, this may be missed by those focused only on the most prominent elements.

-As entertaining as the film is something is missing that ranks it below other productions like West Side Story, Singin’ in the Rain, or The Music Man.
-It might be a lack of serious drama replaced by a corny element or the need for one big memorable music number.
+As entertaining as the film is, it lacks something that ranks it below other productions like West Side Story, Singin’ in the Rain, or The Music Man.
+This might be a lack of serious drama replaced by a corny element or the need for one significant, memorable music number.

-The Pajama Game (1957) may not be the greatest musical of all time but it’s got enough songs and dances to satisfy a musical fan.
-Day envelopes the role just fine but I’ll always wonder how Janis Paige would have done in the film role.
+The Pajama Game (1957) may not be the most fabulous musical, but it has enough songs and dances to satisfy a musical fan.
+Day envelopes the role just fine, but I’ll always wonder how Janis Paige would have done in the film role.

 Wild Strawberries-1957